-The AACOM Osteopathic Health Policy Fellowship program is a year long leadership training program designed for practicing or teaching osteopathic physicians and other osteopathic medical educators who are preparing for leadership roles in the profession and positions of influence in health and higher education policy.
+The AACOM Osteopathic Health Policy Fellowship (OHPF) is a year long leadership training program designed to give osteopathic physicians the skills they need to analyze, formulate, and implement health policy on the local, state, and national levels with the purpose of increasing access to affordable, quality health care.
+The program is designed for practicing or teaching osteopathic physicians who are preparing for leadership roles in the profession and positions of influence in health policy.

-Health Policy Fellows attend an intensive five-day academic orientation before entering the regimen of nine three-day weekend seminars on important policy issues at the local, state, and federal level.
-Throughout the program, the fellows' learning objectives include defining and understanding health and higher education policy, learning the structure of Congress and the federal agencies, and developing insight into policymaking at the federal level.
+Health Policy Fellows attend an intensive five-day academic orientation before entering a regimen of eight three-day weekend seminars.
+Seminars rotate among osteopathic colleges and the AACOM offices.
+In addition, fellows will complete two health policy issue analysis briefs.
 For information regarding this program, please contact AACOM.